A4 Great West Road, under the M4 in Brentford, West London

 Since 2010, we’ve carried out various other essential works to prolong the lifespan of the structure.
 This has included waterproofing work, replacing expansion joints, concrete repairs, and the externalisation of the structure’s drainage to prevent water ingress.

-We’ll continue to carry out routine structural and maintenance work, and monitoring and inspections, to the viaduct safe for the future.
+We’ll continue to carry out routine structural and maintenance work, and monitoring and inspections, to keep the viaduct safe for the future.

 Documents